SZGYuval/Bigid-Mission/README.md

 that the trivy convert command is not installed.
 I searched for another trivy installation.
 In the end I found suitable installation which answered all my requirements.

+7- I also installed certificate to my ingress controller.
+In order to do so, I used cert-manager in my cluster.